dorkerdevil/pdfpassword_cracker/README.md

 1.run it by using following command:- root@dorkerdevil:~ cd Desktop root@kali:~ python pdfcracker.py <pdfile_withpass> <email_address>
 2.it will try to attempt and crack pdf password and send it to ur mail

+WARNING : do not try to copy the source code this is allright reserved tool coded by dorkerdevil.